mohamedbenaantar/Django-RestAPI-Project/README.md

 python3 manage.py runserver

 # To change something inside settings goes to application folder which is the same name as a project folder

+# Pipfile and Pipfile.lock is ignored in case anyone want to setUp the environement by himself